 Whilst London offers many tube lines and bus routes to Heathrow Airport, opting for an office on the outskirts could help avoid hauling yourself plus luggage on the tube for an hour, speeding up the entire process.
 Areas such as Slough and Uxbridge are just a 16-minute drive from London Heathrow, whilst Stockley Park is just six minutes drive.

 Can your employees afford the costs of living in London?

 The costs of living in London increases year-on-year, making London-living less and less affordable.
 With employees moving out of the centre, it’s worth asking whether employees can afford the cost (and time) of a longer commute?
 Whilst the London tube system is great, employees will be able to live much closer to the office if it’s based on the outskirts, cutting the commute time in half and helping achieve more of a work/life balance.
-A study found that the average Londoner was losing more than two full working weeks every year due to 107 hours sat on a train, compared to those on the outskirts in the South-East who only spent 70 hours.
+A study found that the average Londoner was losing more than two full working weeks every year due to 107 hours sitting on a train, compared to those on the outskirts in the South-East who only spent 70 hours.

 Are you looking to recruit?

 Depending on who you’re looking to recruit, where your business is based could be the reason a candidate does or doesn’t take a position at your company.
 For example, if you’re looking to recruit young, enthusiastic, fresh-out-of-university talent, areas outside of London are much more affordable for post-graduates with student debt on their shoulders, including heavily student-based areas such as Reading and Oxford.
 For more information, read why moving your office outside of London will help recruitment.